silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

 The key architectural decision: the feed is **not injected into the conversational turn**.
 It is a continuously refreshed file (`Lia_Feed.txt`) that LIA can access through her autonomous LCRK channel — the same channel through which all her proactive decisions emerge.

-Every 5–10 minutes, the feed is updated as a complete situational overview — numbered sequentially so LIA can track its own history:
+Every 5–10 minutes, the feed is updated as a complete situational overview — numbered sequentially and timestamped with full date, weekday, and time so LIA has reliable temporal orientation at all times:

 ```
 ══════════════════════════════════════════════════
           LAFS AWARENESS FEED
-    Feed #42  |  27.06.2026  14:30
+    Feed #42  |  Sunday, 29.06.2026
-    Previous feed: 14:24
+    Time: 21:18  |  Previous feed: 21:13
 ══════════════════════════════════════════════════

 🆕 SINCE LAST FEED: